What makes a Hollywood movie great?

-I challenge you to find your great story with a message.
-If you need help take a trial of FrippVT
+Want help to find your great story with a message?
+If you need help and 24/7 access to my advice take a trial of FrippVT.

 “The information in FrippVT is as valuable as any college course I’ve taken.
 This is a resource that everyone should know about.
 The investment is worth ten times more than I paid and has been life-changing.
 My fees, recommendations, and referrals have increased dramatically.
 I am delighted.”
 Mitzi Perdue, author of How to Make Your Family Business Last

 “Patricia Fripp’s super-power is she can listen to a superb presentation and find ways to make it even better.”
 Krister Ungerböck, Author of Talk Shifts

 “Patricia Fripp is amazing.
 As a speech coach, you’ll never find anyone with her wisdom, experience, and ability.
 Once I began to work with her, she improved my speaking style immediately.
 Her ability to listen to what her clients want to say and instantly give them the right words to use is incredible.
 Patricia can take an average presentation and quickly transform it to become great.

 She takes time to explain and teach her clients how to think about their speech structure and language so that they are equipped to apply the same strategy moving forward.
 Patricia truly cares a lot about her clients’ success.
 You get both a coach and a fan when you partner with Patricia.” – Bhavin Shah, CEO & Founder, Moveworks